Filing a Business Certificate

 No, however you must provide a copy on request during regular business hours, to any person who has purchased goods or services from such business.

 Violations of these provisions shall be subject to a fine of not more than three hundred dollars ($300) for each month during which such violation continues.

 PLEASE NOTE: The issuance of a Business Certificate by the Town Clerk does not certify or imply that the business registered thereunder is in conformance with applicable local, state or federal laws or regulations.
 It shall be the responsibility of the business owner to demonstrate compliance with all Town of Lakeville Building, Zoning, Health, and Licensing requirements.
 Please check with the Building Inspector (508) 946-8804 to determine if the business is an allowed use in the intended zoning/residential district.
 Additional licenses/permits issued by other town departments may be required in order to do business.

-When filing for a Business Certificate, you must include the following pages, along with the:
+When filing for a Business Certificate, you must complete the application packet that applies to your business: